zhangyk8/zhangyk8/README.md

   - Causal inference for **continuous treatments** and **positivity violations**;
   - Transfer learning and domain adaptation with **generative models**.

+On the applied side, I am broadly interested in tackling challenging problems in astronomy and beyond, particularly those related to detecting and analyzing the **cosmic web** through statistically principled approaches.

 ## Selected Projects

 - Kernel Smoothing, Mean Shift, and Their Learning Theory with Directional Data.